qwikifiers/qwik-ui/CONTRIBUTING.md

 ## Running in your own app

-Sometimes you may not face an issue after running the build process, but your consumer app might.
+Sometimes you may not face an issue after running the build process, but your consumer app still might.

 When that is the case, you can use `pnpm link` to link your own app to your forked version of qwik-ui.